solrak29/ecba/Readme.md

 ```
 **Todo**
 ```
-20180410 Document what the mids string is.
 20180410 Test script should store the mids string to ensure that it receives all the messages that is sent.
-20180410 Time should be converted to readable time format.
 20180410 Time should be recorded on how long it takes to receives messages.
 20180407 Testing FBMSG1 (Process message from fb and provide a response funcntionality) 20180406 Document Facebook setup in this document